-Bearded Dragon Pets Are Easy To Hand Feed
+A Bearded Dragon Pet Is Easy To Hand Feed

 They love to be hand-fed – although you’ll need to be comfortable handling their live food such as crickets or worms.
 If you’re squeamish about this you’ll need to consider whether a reptile is the right pet.
 Having said that, you could use some small tongs / tweezers if you’re really put off by this.

 Of course, you can just put the food into the tank and let them catch it, but there may be times where your bearded dragon isn’t eating properly and you may have to intervene.
 Hand feeding is a good social interaction for both you and your dragon though.

 It can be good to put some live food into the tank for them to hunt down and stalk.
 However, it’s generally a good idea to avoid leaving any uneaten live food in the tank.
 This can cause them stress, particularly as it has been known for crickets for example to actually bite a dragon during the night while they’re slumbering.
 Worms and such like can also burrow into the substrate which could then turn into beetles.
 A bearded dragon might eat the beetle when it surfaces anyway, but too many of them isn’t going to be fun.